About me

 Presentation

-Despite my frantic public speaking, I have done a few presentations that are decent, all in Thai so far.
-The first one here retells my encounter and fascination with the Bible in Isan translation.
+This one here retells my encounter and fascination with the Bible in Isan translation.

-This second one introduces the listener to a hilarious period romance chat novel, set in an improbable Isan town with a cast of K-Pop idols, that may be able to teach us how to live in a land of cruel polygyny and palace intrigue.
+This one here introduces the listener to a hilarious period romance chat novel, set in an improbable Isan town with a cast of K-Pop idols, that may be able to teach us how to live in a land of cruel polygyny and palace intrigue.

 Contact